1999 JU Anti-Rape Movement: Aftermath

 No cases were filled against the rapists on behalf of the university authority or Awami League government and none of the culprits were tried for the heinous crime.

-Mir Mehedi Hasan Titu, one of the followers of Manik and a member of the "Rapist Group", assaulted one of the leading figures of the movement Professor Rehnuma Ahmed on September 3 of 1999.
+Mir Mehedi Hasan Titu, one of the followers of Manik and a member of the "Rapist Group", assaulted one of the leading figures of the movement Professor Rehnuma Ahmed on September 3, 1999.
 He was expelled for two years after that.
-However, he contested in the Jahangirnagar University senate election from pro-Awami League panel in December 2017.
+However, he contested in the Jahangirnagar University senate election from pro–Awami League panel in December 2017.

 The university administration led by Professor Alauddin Ahmed later in October 2001 expelled seven activists of left-leaning organizations for organizing the movement and 52 others were asked to show cause why the university should not expel them.
 The action was however declared invalid by the High Court.

 Even after two decades, Bangladesh Chhatra League men often boast of their ability to rape and threaten girls online referring to Jasimuddin Manik and his rapist group.